Here's How Immigrants and Students Can Spot and Avoid Rental Scams

 Finally, here's some additional advice from Real Estate Property Management Services on how to avoid rental scams:

-• Never transfer money to someone you haven't met, and never pay a deposit without seeing the rental unit first.
+· Never transfer money to someone you haven't met; never pay a deposit without seeing the rental unit first.

-Having a chance to look at the place you plan to rent should be the number one priority for you, and once this requirement is not met, you can skip that landlord.
+Having a chance to look at the place you plan to rent should be your number one priority.
+If this requirement is not met, you can skip that landlord.

-This also applies to those who are trying to rent a place in another city while working on the relocation process.
-Basically, even in this situation, you should ensure that your friend, family member, or trustee visits the landlord’s unit and looks at it.
+This also applies to those trying to rent a place in another city while working on the relocation process.
+Even in this situation, you should ensure that your friend, family member, or trustee visits the landlord's unit and looks at it.

-Even though many scammers actually have access to the property, insisting on a house tour is a huge step towards a more transparent and happy first rental process in Canada.
+Even though many scammers actually have access to the property, insisting on a house tour is a massive step towards a more transparent and happy first rental process in Canada.

-And remember, renters have rights.
-Each province and territory has Landlord and Tenant legislation, and the rules and regulations vary by province.
-For example, in Ontario, Canada’s largest province, the legislation is called the Residential Tenancies Act.
-This legislation is in place to protect renters.
+Remember, renters have rights.
+Each province and territory has landlord-tenant legislation, and the rules and regulations vary by province.
+For example, the legislation in Ontario, Canada's largest province, is called the Residential Tenancies Act.
+This legislation protects renters.

 Spotting short-term rental scams

-As for short-term rental scams, again, the primary way scammers work is to pose as a legitimate landlord or property agent who tries to get you to sign an agreement and send them money.
+Again, in short-term rental scams, the primary way scammers work is to pose as a legitimate landlord or property agent and get you to sign an agreement and send them money.

 Here's the type of short-term rental scam that newcomers to Canada and international students need to guard against:

-Avoid those scams, and who knows, maybe your first long-term or short-term rental will always be your favourite rental.
+Avoid those scams, and hopefully, your first long-term or short-term rental will always be your favourite rental.

 You might want to check out: